ezerfernandes/util/README.md

 to `img.jpg`.
 People usually do this with `basename` but `suf` is shorter and easier.

-`title` sets the title of the current terminal window.
-Multiple arguments are joined with spaces and used as the title.
-With no arguments, it uses the current hostname.

 `trim` trims the trailing whitespace from each line in the files named in the arguments, and rewrites the files in place.
 With no arguments, it works as a filter.